CourtAPI/courtapi-curl-examples/README.md

   }
 ```

-Because the `document` is empty, we need to POST to the document part URL to
+Because the `document` is empty, we need to POST to the document PACER update URL to
 purchase the document from PACER.

 The `docket/update-entry-pdf.sh` script will do this.
 It uses the CourtAPI